-Sales Rep Key Takeaway: If they don’t have a well thought out answer can you really afford to put them in front of your customer and risk sounding unprepared?
-You don’t want to waste your time or your customers time so your candidate better have a really good answer for this question.
+Key Takeaway: If they don’t have a well thought out answer to your questions, can you really afford to put them in front of your customer and risk sounding unprepared?
+You don’t want to waste your time or your customers time so your candidate better have a really good answer for these simple questions.
 Don’t take their initial response at face value, ask clarifying questions such as “why is that important to you?”

 These next set of questions will help formulate the overall narrative (of your story) that you will share with your customer.
 Those questions include:

 - Tell me about a time where you worked on a similar project and had to solve the same or similar challenges.